aomlomics/gomecc/README.md

 * QIIME 2 files uploaded to R using [qiime2R](https://github.com/jbisanz/qiime2R)
 * Hierarchical clustering of microbial composition to resolve spatial patterns
 * Population dynamics observed in each cluster with stacked bar plots, PCoA plots, and diversity plots (richness and Shannon index)
-* Generalized linear models (GLMs) constructed for major microbial groups (class level 18S; order level 16S) using relative abundances and non-collinear variables
+* Generalized additive models (GAMs) constructed for major microbial groups (class level 18S; order level 16S) using log abundances and non-collinear variables
 * Models focused on the photic zone to mitigate collinearity
-* Final GLMs applied to all GOMECC-4 sites to expand microbial distributions at the surface; plots made in [Ocean Data View](https://odv.awi.de/)
+* GAMs applied to all GOMECC-4 sites to expand microbial distributions at the surface; plots made in [Ocean Data View](https://odv.awi.de/)
 * ODV plots in the `odv-plots` folder.
 * Indicator analysis performed to reveal ASVs indicative of less buffered surface waters (via TA:DIC ratio) using [indicspecies](https://emf-creaf.github.io/indicspecies/)
 * All other input files necessary for analyses are in the `data-input` folder.